-Dushanbe - The Capital of Tajikistan
+Dushanbe - The former residence of Hissar Beks

 Before the revolution the site of the present capital of Tajikistan was occupied by three small kishlaks: Sary Assija, Shahmansur and Dushanbe (dushanbe means "Monday" in Tajik; the market-day in the kishlak).